Last Updated on February 11, 2024 by Louise Carter

 In addition, the average human loses nearly 5000 skin cells daily, and up to one-third of those will end up on your bed sheets.

-As well as the buildup of sweat, oils, skin, and body products in your bed, your sheets will begin to take on other bodily fluids.
+As sweat, oils, skin, and body products build up in your bed, your sheets will begin to absorb other bodily fluids.

 Saliva, nasal mucus, arousal fluids, and even fecal residue can be found in sheets that have been unwashed for a significant amount of time.